Knafi/MultiMeta/README.md

 ![MultiMeta](MultiMeta/Resources/MEDIA/MultiMeta_usage.gif)

-Start MultiMeta via desktop shortcut or by seaching for in the windows start menu.
+Start MultiMeta via desktop shortcut or by seaching for it in the Windows start menu.
-You a dialogue will open prompting you to choose a directory to analyse.
+A dialogue will open prompting you to choose a directory to analyse.
 After clicking okay the process will start.

 ## ToDo